-The system MUST include a complete inventory management facility to store and track stock of books for the on-line bookstore.

-Inventory reports are required that detail the available stock for each item including back orders.
+Item 1 REQ019 - Manage Inventory The system MUST include a complete inventory management facility to store and track stock of books for the on-line bookstore.
+1.1 REQ122 - Inventory Reports Inventory reports are required that detail the available stock for each item including back orders.
 Future stock level reports should be able to predict the quantity of stock at a specified future date.

-A book order facility will be required to allow on-line ordering from major stockist's.

-A facility will exist to list current stock levels and to manually update stock quantities if physical checking reveals inconsistencies.

-Browser Window

-Shows the content and structure of the repository and allows requirements to be viewed in a hierarchy of Packages, elements and diagrams.

-- Manage Users

-- Manage Inventory

-- □ 1: "Functional" REQ019 Manage Inventory

-- III : "Functional" REQ023 Store and Manage Books

-- 1.1.1: "Functional" REQ022 Order Books

-- ☑ 1.1.2: "Functional" REQ021 List Stock Levels

-- 1.1.3: "Functional" REQ020 Receive Books

-- 1.1.3.1: "Functional" REQ027 Add Books

-- ☑ 1.1.4: REQ032 Update Inventory

-- 1.2: "FunctionalRequirement" REQ122 Inventory Reports

-Shows the arrangement of a group of Requirements and other elements, and can show whether the elements are in the same Package or different Packages.
+1.2 REQ023 - Store and Manage Books A book storage and management facility will be required.
+1.2.1 REQ022 - Order Books A book order facility will be required to allow on-line ordering from major stockist's.
+1.2.2 REQ021 - List Stock Levels A facility will exist to list current stock levels and to manually update stock quantities if physical checking reveals inconsistencies.
+Browser Window Shows the content and structure of the repository and allows requirements to be viewed in a hierarchy of Packages, elements and diagrams.
+Manage Users Manage Inventory I: "Functional" REQ019 - Manage Inventory I.1: "Functional" REQ023 - Store and Manage Books 1.1.1: "Functional" REQ022 - Order Books 1.1.2: "Functional" REQ021 - List Stock Levels I.1.3: "Functional" REQ020 - Receive Books 1.1.3.1: "Functional" REQ027 - Add Books 1.1.4: REQ032 - Update Inventory I.2: "FunctionalRequirement" REQ122 - Inventory Reports Requirements Diagram Shows the arrangement of a group of Requirements and other elements, and can show whether the elements are in the same Package or different Packages.
 It is an effective way of presenting requirements information because connectors can be created to show how a Requirement relates to other elements in the Repository including other Requirements.

+Target 1 2 3

+Source REQ012 - Provide Onl REQ014 - Shopping B REQ015 - Process Cred

+1 REQ012 - Provide Onl

+2 REQ014 - Shopping B Aggregation

+3 REQ015 - Process Cred Aggregation >